ATLauncher/boilerplate/README.md

 npm install
 ```

-Lastly you will need to either set an environment variable called `GITHUB_ACCESS_TOKEN` with a GitHub access token
+Lastly you will need to either set an environment variable called `ACCESS_TOKEN_GITHUB` with a GitHub access token
 generated from <https://github.com/settings/tokens>.

 ### Add Discord Hook